 Direct PLUS Loans do not have fixed amounts.
 You can borrow up to the cost of attendance minus all other financial assistance you received.
-The current interest rate on the 2018/2019 Graduate Federal PLUS Loan can be found on the Financial Assistance website.
+The current interest rate on the Graduate Federal PLUS Loan can be found on the Financial Assistance website.
 Interest begins to accumulate on the date of the first loan disbursement.

-- For additional financial aid help from resources outside of Boston University please visit the Financial Assistance website.
+Seek additional financial aid resources outside of Boston University.

 Find the complete listing of loan servicers and their contact information.

 You can also find your loan servicer’s contact information on the National Student Loan Database System (NSLDS).